 Ian joined Watsi on July 2nd, 2021.
 Two years ago, Ian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ian's most recent donation supported Anne, a toddler born with a hole in her heart from Haiti, to support the expenses of cardiac surgery to repair her congenital heart defect.
+Ian's most recent donation supported Naw Paw, a mother and refugee from Thailand, to fund caesarean section surgery.

 Anne is a toddler from Haiti.
 She lives with her parents in Port-au-Prince; her father is a civil servant and her mother is a homemaker.
 She is their first child.
 Anne was born with a congenital heart defect called ventricular septal defect.
 A hole exists between the two lower chambers of her heart; blood leaks through this hole without passing through her lungs to obtain oxygen, leaving her weak and short of breath.
 Because the surgery that she needs is not available in Haiti, Anne will fly to Dominican Republic to receive treatment.
 On September 13th, she will undergo cardiac surgery, during which surgeons will sew a patch over the hole so that blood can no longer leak through it.
 Haiti Cardiac Alliance is contributing $8,000 to help pay for the surgery.
 Anne's family needs help to fund related expenses for her care.
 The $1,500 will help cover the expenses of labs, medicines, and checkup and follow-up appointments.
 It will also go toward the expenses of obtaining passports and the cost of social workers from our medical partner who will accompany Anne's family overseas.
 Anne's mother said: "My husband and I have been very afraid for Anne's life since we got this diagnosis.
 We are very hopeful that we can stop worrying after her surgery!"